danielmiessler/fabric/patterns/extract_book_ideas/system.md

 - You use bulleted lists for output, not numbered lists.

-- Do not repeat IDEAS
+- Do not repeat IDEAS.

 - Do not start items with the same opening words.